-At our 2015 Annual Meeting of Stockholders, approximately 99% of the votes cast on the say-on-pay proposal voted in support of the compensation paid to our named executive officers for 2014.
+At our 2016 Annual Meeting of Stockholders, approximately 92% of the votes cast on the say-on-pay proposal voted in support of the compensation paid to our named executive officers for 2015.
 While this vote was only advisory and not binding, the Compensation Committee considered the results of the vote in the context of our overall compensation philosophy, as well as our compensation policies and decisions.
-The Compensation Committee believes that this 2015 stockholder vote endorsed our compensation philosophy and the decisions we made for 2014.
-After reflecting on this vote, the Compensation Committee decided that no changes to compensation policies, decisions or approach were necessary for 2015 based on the results of such vote.
-The Compensation Committee believes that its decisions for 2015 compensation, including to continue emphasizing long-term incentives via stock options and short-term incentives via performance-based cash compensation are consistent with our compensation philosophy and aligns the interests of our executive officers and our stockholders.
+The Compensation Committee believes that this 2016 stockholder vote endorsed our compensation philosophy and the decisions we made for 2015.
+After reflecting on this vote, and after reflecting on the approximately 99% support for our say-on-pay proposal at our 2015 Annual Meeting of Stockholders, the Compensation Committee decided that no changes to compensation policies, decisions or approach were necessary for 2016 based on the results of such votes.
+The Compensation Committee believes that its decisions for 2016 compensation, including to continue emphasizing long-term incentives via stock options and short-term incentives via performance-based cash compensation are consistent with our compensation philosophy and aligns the interests of our executive officers and our stockholders.
+In 2017, in order to more closely tie incentive compensation of our executive officers to the performance of the Company, the Compensation Committee recommended, and the Board of Directors approved, performance-based option grants that will vest upon the achievement of a combination of specific commercial, clinical and regulatory milestones.
+In addition, starting in 2017, the annual option grants for all employees will now be split into bi-annual grants in order to try to diversify strike prices and avoid market fluctuations.